WuhDaFak/Internet-Speed-Tweak/README.md

-# Internet Speed Tweak script by thepcwiz101
+# Internet Speed Tweak script by: thepcwiz101

 A batch script on windows that improves internet connection speed.